cmm/nock/README.md

 Syntax matters
 --------------

-The only exported way to create Nock terms is by their read syntaxes.
+The only exported way to create (and evaluate) Nock terms is by their read syntaxes.

-One of those aims to be indistinguashable from the syntax used by the spec.
-I don't like it much (it takes over some characters that are important in Lisp), so there's also another variety.
+One of those sytnaxes aims to resemble the syntax used by the spec.
+I don't like it much (it masks out several important symbols), so there's also another syntax that is friendlier to Lisp.

-So you can use `?[a b]` or `{? [a b]}`, depending on the readtable.
-The syntax is recursive, so you can use terms inside nouns -- they will be automagically evaluated.
+You can use `?[a b]` or `{? [a b]}`, depending on the active readtable.
+The syntax is recursive, so you can put terms inside nouns and they will be automagically evaluated.

 As a side effect, the `[]` noun syntax is available on its own (though probably not very useful).
 It expands into a call to `LIST*`.